+38268656112 (WhatsApp & Telegram)

 Montenegro is a Mediterranean country in the Balkan Peninsula, at the very heart of Europe.
 Montenegro borders Italy (on the Adriatic), Serbia and Kosovo (to the east), Bosnia and Herzegovina (to the north), Albania (to the south), and Croatia (to the west).
 It covers 13.812 square kilometers and has a population of slightly over 650.000 (not even a million).
 The capital city is Podgorica with a population of 236,852.

 Montenegro has 24 municipalities.
-The official language is Montenegrin (identical to Serbian, Croatian, and Bosnian) and the official currency is the euro.
+The official language is Montenegrin (identical to Serbian, Croatian, and Bosnian) and the official currency is the Euro.
 Time zone: GMT +1.
 The political system of Montenegro is a parliamentary democracy.
 Despite its turbulent history, Montenegro is established as a multi-ethnic country in which all ethnic groups have the same rights.
 Montenegrins are very hospitable people and very proud of their history and culture.

 For much of the 20th century, Montenegro was a part of Yugoslavia, and from 2003 to 2006 it was a component of the federated union of Serbia and Montenegro.
-Montenegro declared its independence from Serbia in 2006, introduced significant privatization and adopted the euro despite not being a member of the eurozone.
+Montenegro declared its independence from Serbia in 2006, introduced significant privatization and adopted the Euro despite not being a member of the eurozone.
 Montenegro has been a NATO member state since 2017.
-Montenegro is the first country to join the EU.
+Montenegro will be the first country to join the EU.
 The negotiations between Montenegro and the EU began officially on 29th June 2012.

 Climate